-In sum, the McFaddin case stands for proposition that income received by a trust is community or separate by the same rules as would apply had the income been received outside of trust.
+In sum, McFaddin stands for the proposition that income received by a trust is community or separate by the same rules as would apply had the income been received outside of trust.
 And if those funds are commingled, then the separate corpus of the trust can be lost to the community, upon subsequent distributions to the beneficiaries.

 This rule was applied to the gross income of the trust, not just to the distributable net income.
 Id. at 573.
-Since the gross income was commingled in trust bank accounts with separate property receipts, the whole fund became community property, and the subsequently-acquired property was community in nature, and the oil income therefrom was similarly community.
+Since the gross income was commingled in trust bank accounts with separate property receipts, the whole fund became community property, a n d subsequently-acquired property was community in nature, and the oil income therefrom was similarly community.